uni-ro/Laser_Tanks_New_2024/Code/How to write and upload code.md

 ![[Pasted image 20250313174216.png]]
 Then, expand the option with the same name that you put in the ```[env:Whatever]``` and click Upload.
 ![[Pasted image 20250313174403.png]]

+## Troubleshooting
+### Board is not detected
+If you're computer is not detecting the microcontroller